digitalocean/engineering-code-of-conduct/README.md

 # DigitalOcean's Engineering Code of Conduct

+At DigitalOcean we strive to be a values driven company.

+First lets look at those values

+## DigitalOcean's Values

+### Our **community** is bigger than just us
+We foster the global developer and entrepreneurial communities because they are the source of our ideas and innovation and essential to our sustained growth.<br>

+### **Simplicity** in all we DO

+We make decisions that eliminate complexity and obstacles to our moving fast, so we enable our Customers to focus on testing their Ideas, building their businesses, and realizing their dreams.<br>

+### We **speak up** when we have something to say and **listen** when others DO

+We create an environment where we are transparent and respectful so we are confident in bringing our best selves on behalf of our Customers and each other, every day.<br>

+### We are **accountable** to deliver on our commitments

+Earning trust every day is our core value proposition to our Customers and to each other.
+We must be trustworthy, because the opportunity to serve our Customers is larger than any one of us.<br>

+### **Love** is at our core

+Underlying everything we do, love for our Customers and our DO is essential to realizing our fullest potential.<br>

 ## Why have a Code of Conduct?
-This Code of Conduct is designed to help all of us build a pleasant, productive, and fearless community.
+This Ccode of Conduct is designed to help provide a translation between the values we aspire to and the mechanics of how to achive them in practice.
+The Code of Conduct is designed to help all of us build a pleasant, productive, and fearless community.
 The purpose of the Code of Conduct is not to burden the team with a bunch of needless rules, or to give us a punishment mechanism for people "being bad," or even to correct things that have been wrong in the past.
 We are striving to make our engineering team a great group of people to work with, especially for those people who have faced more adverse working environments in the past.

 ## Social Rules <sup>[1](#footnotes)</sup>